Synthetic G-jet-structures in modal homotopy type theory: Structures on -manifolds

 For fiber bundles in geometry, we would require more from a general surjective map, or \notion{cover}, $w\colon W\to B$ than that pulling back along it turns $p$ into a product projection.
 However, for the notion we discuss in this section, this turns out to be already enough. \begin{definition} Let $p\colon E\to B$ be a map of types.
-For another map $w\colon W \to B$ we say $w$ trivializes $p$, if $w$ is a surjective map and there is a pullback square:
+For another map $w\colon W \to B$ we say $w$ is a \notion{trivialising cover} for $p$ if $w$ is a surjective map and there is a pullback square: